rustedivan/tapmap/dotplan.md

 - For each province (and optionally country, if needed), sample the blurred map at the pole of inaccessibility

   I did a quick test by just taking a continent-color map, blurring it in Pixelmator and taking a Voronoi filter to simulate countries.
 Looked good after one minute of work.
 This is the thing.

+  Since the blur map is pre-rendered art, I can overlay a NSWE gradient cross to get a feeling for the equator, directions, parts of the world...
+Can get very creative!

 # Hash key simplification
 - add chunkname to the streamed chunks